Cilantro Baked Fish Recipe

 Why make this fish?

-- This is a simple and easy recipe will minimum effort using easy to find ingredinets.
+- This is a simple and easy recipe with minimal effort using easy-to-find ingredients.

-- Today I served it with my rice pilaf but I will often serve this with either one of these potato sides like mashed potatoes, spiced Indian potatoes, oven crisp chips, or oven baked wedges.
+- Today I served it with my rice pilaf, but I will often serve it with either of these potato sides like mashed potatoes, spiced Indian potatoes, oven-crisp chips, or oven-baked wedges.
 Sometimes, we go with a side of vegetable rice, which the kids love very much.
 Personally, I love my fish with beans or asparagus on the side.

 Ingredients and substitutes